 The benefits of a Private Hospital include individual and tailored care for your specialised needs in the context of your recovery from addiction a day at a time.
 As a Private Hospital, Private Health Insurance will cover the majority of our patients fees.
 Excess and gap costs may be applicable and will vary depending on the level of cover.
 Our staff will provide information on any applicable fees prior to admission.
 We have contracts with most funds and claim directly from them.

 The admission process is simple either by your GP or consultant referral.

 For more information or to book an assessment time please call 03 9731 6646

 Before any person is admitted to the Wyndham Clinic Private Hospital Drug and Alcohol Treatment Program, they will undergo a pre-admission assessment by a member of our team.
-This is a face to face interview and takes about an hour.
 Our assessment staff will discuss your history, and brief you on all aspects of the program so you can make an informed decision as to whether the program is suitable for your needs.